 The forthcoming Net Zero Carbon Building Standard is due to be published in 2024.
 It is likely that when the Standard’s outputs are released, the Framework will evolve.
 Please refer to our Implementation Guidance for more information.

 UKGBC published the Net Zero Carbon Buildings Framework Definition in 2019 to provide the industry with clarity on the definition of net zero carbon buildings.
-Given the evolving nature of guidance on this topic, it was intended to be built on over time – the reason why it was titled a ‘framework’.
-It sets out high-level principles for achieving net zero carbon for construction and for operational energy, with the noted intention that further detail and stricter requirements would be developed over time.
+It sets out high-level principles for achieving net zero carbon for construction and for operational energy, with the intention that further detail and stricter requirements would be developed over time.

 Since 2019, UKGBC has published (or supported the development of) additional pieces of guidance which layer onto the original framework.
 This guidance strengthens the framework with additional technical requirements and, in some instances, supersedes the high-level guidance within the original framework.

 To support the navigation of this guidance alongside the framework, to take account of the ongoing emerging industry net zero carbon buildings guidance and best practice and responding to common queries received we have produced a NZCB Framework Definitions Clarifications document available here.

 The below outlines key clarifications to the original framework and the related the Carbon reduction hierarchy principal points clarified.